postcode-x/mmx3-password-ripper/README.md

 **8 ^ 16 = 281.474.976.710.656 total combinations**

-Dividing that number by the current rate of the password ripper gives the total amount of seconds required to perform such task:
+Dividing that number by the current rate of the password ripper gives the total amount of seconds required to go through every possible combination:

 **281.474.976.710.656 s**